Channel Conflict: 5 Causes to Look Out For

 Imagine one partner pitching a product as an exclusive up-market product while another partner is trying to pitch it as an all-purpose mainstream solution.
 This could cause a lot of tension and conflict.

-If marketing and strategy conflicts are not managed properly and promptly, partners will end up wasting precious time in their cubes or offices, rehashing the conflict and placing blame rather than focusing on core goals like increasing sales.
+If marketing and strategy conflicts are not managed properly and promptly, partners will waste precious time in their cubes or offices, rehashing the conflict and placing blame rather than focusing on core goals like increasing sales.

 Moreover, conflicting members are less focused on the project at hand, hence reducing productivity.
 Overall, strategic or marketing misalignment causes the organization to lose customers, access to essential resources, money, and so on.